-The US approves the sale of surveillance aircraft to Denmark
+US approves sale of surveillance aircraft to Denmark

 New Danish surveillance aircraft have come a step closer

-The P8-Poseidon flew for the first time in 2009 and was developed by Boeing on the basis of the well-known passenger plane Boeing 737, which many Greenlandic air passengers know from Jet Time's routes to Greenland.
+The P8-Poseidon first flew in 2009 and was developed by Boeing based on the well-known Boeing 737 passenger aircraft, which many Greenlandic air passengers know from Jet Times' routes to Greenland.

 Published

-While President Trump mocks the defense of Greenland and has brought the relationship between the two NATO countries to the freezing point, have the people in State Department (US Department of State) on December 29 nodded yes for the Kingdom to purchase three surveillance aircraft of the P8-Poseidon type from them American Boeing factories, according to a large number of military media, among other things the respected US military journal Janes.
+While President Trump mocks the defense of Greenland and has brought the relationship between the two NATO countries to a standstill, the people in the State Department (the US Department of Foreign Affairs) have on December 29th given the nod of approval for the Kingdom to purchase three P8-Poseidon surveillance aircraft from the American Boeing factories, according to a wide range of military media, including the prestigious American military magazine Jane's.

-The deal between Boeing and the Kingdom of Denmark has an estimated value of 1.8 billion dollars – approximately 11.5 billion kroner – and includes in addition the planes themselves also training, support and advanced sensor systems.
+The deal between Boeing and the Kingdom of Denmark has an estimated value of $1.8 billion – approximately 11.5 billion kroner – and includes, in addition to the aircraft themselves, training, support and advanced sensor systems.

-No contract has yet been signed between the parties, but P8-Poseidon has long been high on the Danish Ministry of Defence's wish list.
-The planes stayed therefore part of Partial Agreement 2 on the Arctic and the North Atlantic, as Naalakkersuisut, the Faroese national government and the parties to the defense settlement agreement entered into in October.
+No contract has yet been signed between the parties, but the P8-Poseidon has long been high on the Danish Ministry of Defence's wish list.
+The aircraft therefore became part of Partial Agreement 2 on the Arctic and the North Atlantic, which the Government of Greenland, the Faroese Government and the parties to the Defence Agreement signed in October.

 Standard procedure

-The US State Department's approval of a possible trade is normal procedure in connection with the export of weapons systems.
-Back in May the Swedish government gave permission for Denmark to possibly purchase Swedish surveillance aircraft of the Global Eye type as an alternative to the P8-Poseidon.
+The US State Department's approval of a potential trade is normal procedure in connection with the export of weapons systems.
+Back in May, the Swedish government gave permission for Denmark to potentially purchase Swedish Global Eye surveillance aircraft as an alternative to the P8-Poseidon.

-It is planned that P8-Poseidon will particularly strengthen the monitoring of The North Atlantic in the so-called GIUK gap between Greenland, Iceland, the Faroe Islands and Great Britain.
-P8-Poseidon is used today by a large number of NATO countries, in addition to The USA, among others, Norway, Canada, Germany and Great Britain.
+The plan is for P8-Poseidon to particularly strengthen surveillance of the North Atlantic in the so-called GIUK gap between Greenland, Iceland, the Faroe Islands and the United Kingdom.
+P8-Poseidon is currently used by a large number of NATO countries, in addition to the United States, including Norway, Canada, Germany and the United Kingdom.

-The new surveillance aircraft must first and foremost replace the defence's four Challenger aircraft that were acquired in 1998 and are nearing wear and tear, but P8-Poseidon is only part of the solution, so at some point there may come other aircraft types in play.
-The Challenger aircraft are also used by the defense for other tasks in Northeast Greenland, where the small jets can land on diminutive gravel runways, like the Challenger is also used for VIP flights with the royal family and the government.
+The new surveillance aircraft will primarily replace the defense's four Challenger aircraft, which were acquired in 1998 and are getting worn out, but the P8-Poseidon is only part of the solution, so at some point other aircraft types may come into play.
+The Challenger aircraft are also used by the defense for other tasks in Northeast Greenland, where the small jets can land on diminutive dirt runways, just as the Challenger is also used for VIP flights with the royal family and the government.

 Well-known aircraft type

 The P8-Poseidon first flew in 2009.
-The aircraft is based on Boeing's 737 model, which since its launch in 1966 has sold more than 4,600 copies of.
-The aircraft type is well known to many in Greenland, where Air Greenland in collaboration with Jettime, the aircraft is used on, among other things, the Narsarsuaq and Billund routes - and that has also been a Boeing 737 from the Danish company Airseven, which has operated the summer route between Nuuk and Aalborg.
+The aircraft is based on Boeing's 737 model, of which more than 4,600 have been sold since its launch in 1966.
+The aircraft type is well-known to many in Greenland, where Air Greenland in collaboration with Jettime uses the aircraft on the Narsarsuaq and Billund routes, among others – and it has also been a Boeing 737 from the Danish company Airseven that has operated the summer route between Nuuk and Aalborg.

-In contrast to the current Danish Challenger aircraft, the P8-Poseidon can also carry weapons, for example mines, torpedoes and Harpoon missiles.
+Unlike the current Danish Challenger aircraft, the P8-Poseidon can also carry weapons, such as mines, torpedoes and Harpoon missiles.

 The P8-Poseidon has a cruising speed of 815 km/h and a range of 4,500 km.
-In connection with rescue operations and submarine hunting, the aircraft can last over a position for approximately four hours, depending on the distance to the nearest airport.
+In connection with rescue operations and submarine hunting, the aircraft can stay over a position for approximately four hours, depending on the distance to the nearest airfield.

-Poseidon was in Greek mythology the god of the sea, creator waves by striking with his trident.
+Poseidon was, in Greek mythology, the god of the sea, who creates waves by striking with his trident.

 Abonnementer